gaurav-sancheti/apithon/README.md

 ### Prerequisites

-Ensure you have Python 3.x installed on your system.
+- Ensure you have Python 3.x installed on your system.
 The framework is designed to be compatible with modern Python versions.
+- And you are comfortable to use command line tools like `Terminal` for example on Mac and `Command Prompt` on Windows.

-## Basic setup and installation
+#### Basic setup and installation
 - install python 3.12 (install for local user only works; win: use the Windows AppStore)
 - figure out where your system thinks your python 3 lives: `python --version`
   - if this returns something like `Python 3.12.2`, python 3 is your default python version